Top 10 Rules to Marketing a New Law Firm Merger or Existing “Branch” Office (Part I).

 If you asked the average lawyer walking down LaSalle Street if they’d ever even heard of terrific firms like Akerman, Bryan Cave, or Fox Rothschild, I’d suggest that most lawyers won’t have—even though each firm is a leader in its home market.
 At best, they might dimly recognize the name if you mentioned it to them.

 Or if you asked them what well-known Chicago law firms were acquired recently by Cozen O’Connor, Honigman, Nixon Peabody, or Shook Hardy, I’ll bet you a dollar they couldn’t tell you.
 They’ll all remember Ungaretti & Harris (I was Marketing Partner there), but wouldn’t be able to tell you that they’re now called Nixon Peabody.
-Or they’d remember Schopf & Weiss (an old Fishman Marketing client) but wouldn’t know that they’re now part of Honigman.
+Or they’d remember Schopf & Weiss (an old Fishman Marketing client) but wouldn’t recall that they’re now part of Honigman.

-Thereafter, you must remind them continuously and mercilessly over time, until they can’t possibly forget.
+You must then remind them continuously and mercilessly over time, until they can’t possibly forget.
 That means powerful and effective creative strategy on the front end, launched with a marketing campaign that lasts long enough to really take hold.
 It sounds expensive to achieve this, but at FishmanMarketing, our budget goal is to design and launch this type of initiative for less than the cost of a single headhunter fee.

 Don’t believe me?

 Conduct some quick market research.
 The results should terrify you.

 The awareness data will show you how far you have to go, how deep the hole your marketing must pull you out of.
 That research will help eliminate the current complacency, increase your budget, and spur action.